DooDoo.Love

 Squid Game.io

-Based on the famous Netflix show's "Red Light, Green Light" minigame.
+Based on the "Red Light, Green Light" minigame from the Netflix show.
 Stop when the doll looks, run when it turns away.

 Cubes 2048.io

 A creative mashup of Snake and 2048.
-Collect numbered cubes and merge them while navigating an arena full of other players doing the same thing.
+Players collect numbered cubes and merge them while navigating an arena full of other players doing the same.

 WormRoyale.io

-Worm-based battle royale โ think Slither.io meets Fortnite's shrinking circle.
+Worm-based battle royale — Slither.io crossed with Fortnite's shrinking circle.

 FallingMan.io

-A vertical racing game where you fall through obstacles and trails, competing to reach the bottom first.
+A vertical racing game where players fall through obstacles and trails, competing to reach the bottom first.

 .io Games vs. Traditional Browser Games